Grahack/profgra.org/How to take smart notes.md

 INTRODUCTION 1

+P1 Writing!
+Taking notes is generally under the radar.
+P4 It is not so important who you are, but what you do.

 1. Everything You Need to Know p.5
 2. Everything You Need to Do p.20
 3. Everything You Need to Have p.27